-A Tesla Model X Just Destroyed A Toyota Land Cruiser In A Brutal Tug-of-War
+A Tesla Model X Just Destroyed A Toyota Land Cruiser In A Brutal Tug-Of-War

 According to the YouTuber, the owner of the ICE SUV, a Toyota Land Cruiser, claimed that studless tires perform better in the snow.
 In order to test out the theory of the Land Cruiser’s owner, Nyland and the ICE SUV’s owner decided to do a tug-of-war with their vehicles.
 The test, which could be viewed below, was done on relatively flat ground, giving both SUVs a pretty fair chance against each other.

-As soon as the two SUVs started pulling at one another, however, one thing immediately became clear — the Land Cruiser was losing badly.
+As soon as the two SUVs started pulling at one another, however, one thing immediately became clear — the Land Cruiser was losing, by a wide margin.
 As soon as the Model X started pulling, the Land Cruiser, which was also attempting to pull the electric SUV, ended up skidding backward.
 The Model X continued to dominate the Land Cruiser until it was evident the ICE SUV could not go forward anymore.

 By the end of the bout, the Toyota Land Cruiser stalled its engine and needed to be jump-started.
 The tires of both vehicles, especially the Land Cruiser’s, were also burned out.
 The Model X, on the other hand, was still completely fine.